 How will I be assessed?

 Assessment is varied.
-You will learn to write essays, projects, reports, critically analyse papers, prepare poster presentations, plan/deliver/evaluate teaching sessions and propose and write a piece of original independent research.
+You will learn to write essays, undertake projects, prepare poster presentations, plan/deliver/evaluate teaching sessions and propose and write a piece of original independent research.
 We may use formal examinations from time to time, but they never account for more than 50% of the marks for any module.